Religious Studies and Worldviews

-The purpose of Philosophy and Ethics at Ifield Community College is to ensure that students are exposed to lots of different ideas and world views so that they are informed and valuable members of our community.
-In order to do this, we investigate lots of different religious and non-religious viewpoints about a range of ideas including; how different religions began, how we should treat other people, whether life is important and beliefs about God.
-If you have any questions about the subject content or would like to learn more than please contact Ms Jane Judge, jju@ifieldcc.co.uk
+The purpose of Religious Studies and Worldviews at Ifield Community College is to ensure that students are exposed to lots of different ideas, beliefs and world views, so that they are informed and valuable members of our community.
+In order to do this, we investigate lots of different religious and non-religious viewpoints about a range of ideas including how different religions began, how we should treat other people, whether life is important and beliefs about God.
+If you have any questions about the subject content or would like to learn more than please contact Ms Jane Judge, [email protected]

 Curriculum Intent

-Our intent within Philosophy and Ethics at Ifield Community College is to engage, inspire and challenge pupils, equipping them with the skills and knowledge needed to act as global citizens.
-Philosophy and Ethics contributes significantly to our key values of exclusivity, loyalty and belonging.
-Within Philosophy and Ethics students are enabled to explore big questions about life, death, belonging and humanity.
+Our intent within Religious Studies and Worldviews at Ifield Community College is to engage, inspire and challenge pupils, equipping them with the skills and knowledge needed to act as global citizens.
+Religious Studies and Worldviews contributes significantly to our key values of exclusivity, loyalty and belonging.
+Within Religious Studies and Worldviews students are enabled to explore big questions about life, death, belonging and humanity.

-The overarching concepts within Philosophy and Ethics are:
+The overarching concepts within Religious Studies and Worldviews are:

 Knowledge – Developing knowledge of our self and others, including the society in which we live.